 - May affect a person's ability to drive or operate machinery.
 Alcohol should be avoided.

 - May cause withdrawal symptoms such as high blood pressure and a fast heartbeat if stopped abruptly after regular extended dosing (decrease dose slowly under a doctor's advice).
 Withdraw tizanidine slowly.
 Decrease by about 2mg to 4mg per day.

 - Seniors may be more susceptible to the side effects of tizanidine.

-- May interact with a number of other drugs including those metabolized by hepatic enzymes CYP1A2 (such as fluvoxamine, ciprofloxacin, some antiarrhythmics), and oral contraceptives.
+- May interact with several other drugs including those metabolized by hepatic enzymes CYP1A2 (such as fluvoxamine, ciprofloxacin, and some antiarrhythmics), and oral contraceptives.
 Alcohol increases the peak concentration of tizanidine and also the likelihood of side effects.

-- Liver enzymes (specifically aminotransferase)should be monitored when starting treatment and for at least one month after the maximum dosage is achieved.
+- Liver enzymes (specifically aminotransferase) should be monitored when starting treatment, when clinically indicated, and for at least one month after the maximum dosage is achieved.

 - Capsules may be opened and the contents sprinkled on food.